Connect innovators and early adopters in healthcare 3D printing, bioprinting, and related technologies.

 Discover startups/innovators.
 Give them a world-facing stage to be visible.

 As a radiologist, 3D printing really blurs the line between the digital imaging world and the physical world.
-Three years ago, I wanted to make my own models to help the surgeons I work with, but there was no clear pathway.
+Years ago, I wanted to make my own models to help the surgeons I work with, but there was no clear pathway.
 In addition to cost, the software and hardware were both challenging to use.
 There was no instruction.
 That’s why I started 3DHEALS, initially a small meetup group in San Francisco, to meet people who could help me with achieving my own goal of making a model.
 However, very soon, the group attracted talented professions from many different disciplines: engineering, healthcare providers, entrepreneurs, scientists, and more.
 Everyone brings in expertise from their own background, and our meetings soon become more formally organized events, first in SF, then all over the world.

 The format of having people from different backgrounds to have direct conversations with one another is well received.
 At 3DHEALS events, ideas can become reality, blueprints can be an actual product.
 Together, we share the vision that 3D Printing will be one of the major forces that will revolutionize healthcare.